enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-project.md

 ---
 ## Content

-In the aggregation pipeline, the `$project` stage is used to define which fields of the document/s will go into the next aggregation stage.
+In the aggregation pipeline, the `$project` stage is used to define which fields of the documents will go into the next aggregation stage.
 These fields can already exist or be completely new ones.

 This stage can be used for:
 - inclusion or exclusion of a field or fields